aminnairi/gouache/README.md

 ```

 > [!TIP]
-> Only providing one of the following: method, path or host will trigger the
+> Only providing one of the following: method, path or host or the path to the
-> interactive mode asking you for the remaining informations.
+> generated HTTP request will trigger the interactive mode asking you for the
+> remaining informations.

 #### Generate a request with a body